HariSekhon/Nagios-Plugins/README.md

 ` make ` builds will install yum rpms / apt debs dependencies automatically as well as a load of Perl CPAN & Python PyPI libraries.
 To pick and choose what to install follow the [Manual Build](https://github.com/harisekhon/nagios-plugins#manual-build) section instead

 This has become quite a large project and will take at least 10 minutes to build.
-Luckily the build is automated and tested on RHEL/CentOS 5/6/7 & Debian/Ubuntu systems.
-The automated build will also work on Mac OS X too but will not handle base OS system package dependencies.
+The build is automated and tested on RHEL / CentOS 5/6/7 & Debian / Ubuntu systems.
+The automated build also works on Mac OS X but will not handle basic OS system package dependencies for Mac.

 Make sure /usr/local/bin is in your $PATH when running make as otherwise it'll fail to find ` cpanm `